cantino/mcfly/README.md

 ### Installing using our install script

-1. `curl -LSfs https://raw.githubusercontent.com/cantino/mcfly/master/ci/install.sh | sh -s -- --git cantino/mcfly`
+1. `curl -LSfs https://raw.githubusercontent.com/cantino/mcfly/master/ci/install.sh | sh -s -- --git cantino/mcfly` (or, if the current user doesn't have permissions to edit /usr/local/bin, then use `sudo sh -s`.)

 2. Add the following to the end of your `~/.bashrc`, `~/.zshrc`, or `~/.config/fish/config.fish` file, respectively: